labex-labs/labex-cheatsheets/docs/cheatsheets/en/docker.md

   <BaseQuizOption value="D">It defines the command to run when the container starts</BaseQuizOption>

   <BaseQuizAnswer>
-    The `FROM` instruction must be the first non-comment instruction in a Dockerfile.
+    The <code>FROM</code> instruction must be the first non-comment instruction in a Dockerfile.
 It specifies the base image that your image will be built upon, providing the foundation for your container.
   </BaseQuizAnswer>
 </BaseQuiz>